cadebrown/codetn/index.md

 ## Example

-All of these pictures so far have been using the `Animated Insertion Sort` code, which can be found by going to the [sorting page](./sorting/), and selecting "Animated Insertion Sort" from the `Examples` list, then click `autorun`.
+All of these pictures so far have been using the `Animated selection Sort` code, which can be found by going to the [sorting page](./sorting/), and selecting "Animated selection Sort" from the `Examples` list, then click `autorun`.

 You should see the bars slowly moving about and changing colors.
 You can see all the code in the `input` box.